evlaV/steamos-log-submitter/API.md

 log, as documented in the README.md file.

 There is one helper object per helper module, located under the path:
-`/com/valvesoftware/SteamOSLogSubmitter/helpers`
+`/com/steampowered/SteamOSLogSubmitter/helpers`

 For example, the "minidump" module would be located at this path:
-`/com/valvesoftware/SteamOSLogSubmitter/helpers/Minidump`
+`/com/steampowered/SteamOSLogSubmitter/helpers/Minidump`

-They implement one interface, `com.valvesoftware.SteamOSLogSubmitter.Helper`, which has the following methods and properties:
+They implement one interface, `com.steampowered.SteamOSLogSubmitter.Helper`, which has the following methods and properties:

 ### Methods